 Russia's invasion of Ukraine and the related sanctions imposed present economic risk to companies that engage in business within, or have economic ties to, Russia.
 Our Russia operations (the "CT Russia Business") are fully contained within the country and include a manufacturing plant and related inventory, service operations, an established customer base and local employees, and has the ability to operate as a standalone business under the brand, Master Chemicals.
-The revenues, net income and total assets of the CT Russia Business represent less than 2% of our consolidated results of operations.
 During the second quarter of 2022, we initiated a plan to dispose of the CT Russia Business.
 As a result, the CT Russia Business met the criteria to be reported as held for sale and, therefore, was reflected in our condensed consolidated balance sheet at the lower of its carrying value or its fair value less costs to sell.
 Due to the continued economic pressure and sanctions imposed by the United States, European Union, and United Kingdom, increasing costs to sell and increased trade regulations and political instability in Russia, we assessed the fair value less cost to sell the business as of March 31, 2023 to be zero, resulting in a \$13.0 million pre-tax impairment expense recorded during the three months ended March 31, 2023.
+Since March 31, 2023, we no longer recognize any revenues or expenses associated with the CT Russia Business.
+Prior to such date, the revenues, net income and total assets of the CT Russia Business represented less than 2% of our consolidated results of operations.